 For the most part, the worst of the flu-like symptoms will be over in a week, peaking in severity at 2-3 days.
 However, heroin use that has lasted for a long time alters your brain’s chemistry, which means that the psychological symptoms are likely to hang around for much longer.

-The Timeline of Black Tar Heroin Withdrawal
+Black Tar Heroin Withdrawal

 Here’s what black tar heroin withdrawal might look like for you.
 Keep in mind that everybody is different and you might not experience things the same way.